Sophia Bush: Early life and education

 Bush was born in Pasadena, California, the only child of Maureen Searson and Charles William Bush.
-Her mother runs a photography studio, and her father is an advertising and beauty photographer.
-She graduated from Westridge School for Girls in 2000, where she was a member of the volleyball team.
+Her mother manages a photography studio and her father is an advertising and beauty photographer.

+In 2000, she graduated from Westridge School for Girls in Pasadena, where she was a member of the volleyball team.
 At Westridge, she was required to participate in the theater arts program.
-Bush stated: "Part of my school's requirement was to do a play.
+Bush said, "Part of my school's requirement was to do a play.
 I was really irritated because I wanted to play volleyball and I had to go and do this play.
 But there was a moment after the performance when I realized I had gone and been somebody else.
 I thought, 'If I could do this for the rest of my life, I am set.'
 It was like love at first sight."
-At age 17, Bush was named the Tournament of Roses Parade Queen.
+At age 17, Bush was named the Tournament of Roses Parade Queen in 1999.
+At the time she planned to major in both theater and psychology at Tulane University in New Orleans.